Michmcb/SectionConfig/README.md

       spans many lines
    and doesn't include the indentation

 # The indentation determines if text is a multiline value or an empty value.
-Because Not Empty is not more indented than Empty, it is not considered a multiline value.
-However because Not Empty has text on the next line that is more indented than itself, "Not A Key:" is the text value of Not Empty.
+# Not Empty is not more indented than Empty, so it's not the value of Empty:.
+It is a separate key.
+# Because "The Value:" is indented more than "Not Empty:", it's considered the value with the key "Not Empty"
 Empty:
 Not Empty:
-   Not A Key:
+   The Value:

-# Quoted values, even if they start on the next line, are still 100% literal.
+# Quoted values, even if they start on the next line, are still literal.
 So this value will include the 3 spaces of indentation on the 3rd and 4th lines.
 Key:
    "This value
    Spans many lines